FractalFir/rustc_codegen_clr/README.md

 # rustc_codegen_clr

 > [!WARNING]
-> This project is a very early proof-of-concept
+> This project is still early in its developement.
+Bugs, crashes and miscompilations are expected.
+DO NOT USE IT FOR ANYTHING SERIOUS.

 ## Project progress